 While most organizations implement UX (user experience) designs into their website’s layout, the original standard of the UX design often lacks accessible features.

-However, thanks to the new principles in WCAG 2.1, organizations can create an accessible website design that allows users with disabilities to access and use the site easily.
+However, thanks to the new principles in WCAG 2.1, organizations can create an accessible website design that allows people with learning disabilities to access and use the site easily.

 So when drafting your website’s new layout, implement the WCAG 2.1 guidelines to ensure accessibility compliance is seamlessly woven into every aspect of your design.